-Note: Executing a SLEEP instruction will abort the Oscillator Start-up Time and will cause the OSTS bit (OSCCON<3>) to remain clear.
+Note: Executing a SLEEP instruction will abort the Oscillator Start-up Time and will cause the OSTS bit in the OSCCON Register to remain clear.

 When the PIC16F785/HV785 is configured for LP, XT or HS modes, the Oscillator Start-up Timer (OST) is enabled (see Section 3.3.1 "Oscillator Start-up Timer (OST)").
 The OST timer will suspend program execution until 1024 oscillations are counted.
 Two-Speed Start-up mode minimizes the delay in code execution by operating from the internal oscillator as the OST is counting.
-When the OST count reaches 1024 and the OSTS bit (OSCCON<3>) is set, program execution switches to the external oscillator.
+When the OST count reaches 1024 and the OSTS bit in the OSCCON Register is set, program execution switches to the external oscillator.